Faced with 19,000 dead, care homes seek shield from lawsuits

 While the law covering both hospital and nursing care workers doesn't cover intentional misconduct, gross negligence and other such acts, it makes clear those exceptions don't include "decisions resulting from a resource or staffing shortage."

-Cuomo's administration said the measure was a necessary part of getting the state's entire health care apparatus to work together to respond to the crisis.
+Cuomo's administration said the measure was a necessary part of getting the state's entire health care apparatus to work together to respond to the crisis and save lives.

-"It was a decision made on the merits to help ensure we had every available resource to save lives," said Rich Azzopardi, a senior advisor to Cuomo.
-"Suggesting any other motivation is simply grotesque."

 Nationally, the lobbying effort is being led by the American Health Care Association, which represents nearly all of the nation's nursing homes and has spent $23 million on lobbying efforts in the past six years.